paudelsaurav50/Docking-STM-SP/README.md

 2. [hello_magnets](examples/hello_tof.cpp) - Test file for electromagnets.
 3. [hello_tofcal](examples/hello_tofcal.cpp) - Performs ToF calibration.
 4. [hello_em_current](examples/hello_tofcal.cpp) - Displays the current versus PWM for wide, configurable, range of PWM.
 Intended to be used to study how temperature affects the electromagnet's current for same PWM.
-5. [hello_current_contro](examples/hello_tofcal.cpp) - Test file for current control of electromagnets for PID tuning.
+5. [hello_current_control](examples/hello_tofcal.cpp) - Test file for current control of electromagnets for PID tuning.
 It has two modes; regulation and trajectory tracking.
+6. [hello_tof_single](examples/hello_tof.cpp) - To test single ToF sensor module independent of Tamariw boards.

 ### threads